 Sometimes, even the facility doesn’t know what they’re talking about

 The next example of a knowledge gap was on the part of the facility.
-When the family called around asking about pricing, my guess is they “simply” asked about the cost of an MRI or more specifically, the cost of an MRI for a 3-year old.
+When the family called around asking about pricing, my guess is they “simply” asked about the cost of an MRI but not, more specifically, the cost of an MRI for a 3-year old.
 The distinction is critical and I would argue the facility didn’t appreciate this distinction when providing an estimate beforehand.
 You see, an MRI requires the patient to stay perfectly still for the better part of an hour.
 While some adults may be able to do this, clearly a 3-year old child can not.
 So part of the $25,000 bill from Stanford was for an anesthesiologist and placing the child under general anesthesia for the MRI.
 Placing a child under general anesthesia for an MRI may sound unusual but it is necessary for a study (MRI) of this nature.